PACE music fund stands for Promotional Advance Career Exposure and is designed to support high-quality artists and labels grow exponentially.

 Do I have to put all my digital distribution and publishing admin through Music Gateway?

 Yes, this will be how we will recoup our advances, so you must use our services for us to claim your royalties.
-You must move all your copyrights to our services for a minimum of three months before you can apply.
+Our advances are determined based on which elements you’re open to working with us on.

 How do I know if I match the criteria?

-To be considered, you should have an existing portfolio of songs already released and be a registered member of a performing rights organization (PRO), such as ASCAP, BMI, PRS for Music.
-Ultimately our goal is to support talented individuals, so if you are not yet a member of any organisation, artists of exceptional talent may be considered.
+To be considered, you should have an existing portfolio of songs released, be a registered member of a performing rights organization (PRO), such as ASCAP, BMI, PRS for Music.
+Our goal is to support talented individuals, so if you are not yet a member of any organization, artists of exceptional talent may be considered.

 Factors included in the final decision include: